Markusmoo/ShutYourPiHole/README.md

 # ShutYourPiHole
 A garage door controller/monitor to be used with a Raspberry Pi.

+## What does it do?

+ShutYourPiHole monitors the garage door position.
+If the garage door has been left open for over an hour, it sends a text message to the last person to use the garage door.
+If garage door is still not closed after 2 hours, it sends a text message to all authorized users.

+ShutYourPiHole also allows users to remote control the garage door with their mobile phone via SMS.

+### Commands

+User Commands:
+* GD Open - Opens garage door
+* GD Close - Closes garage door
+* GD Toggle - Toggles garage door position
+* GD Status - Returns what position garage door is in
+* GD Mute - Mutes garage door left open warnings until garage door is reopened
+* GD Warnings Off - Turns off garage door warnings for yourself
+* GD Warnings On - Turns on garage door warnings for yourself

+Admin Commands:
+* Admin add +1########## - Authorizes phone number to use garage door
+* Admin remove +1########## - Deauthorizes phone number from using garage door

 ### Materials Needed

 * Raspberry Pi Zero W